Bartonella-Related Eye Disease In Cats – Bartonellosis

 Ron Hines DVM PhD

-Until recently, we assumed that many of the cases of uveitis were due to Toxoplasmosis.
-Cats are the natural hosts of Toxoplasmosis and many cats have a history of exposure to toxoplasmosis due to consuming infected rodents and birds.
-We made that assumption based on antibody levels to toxoplasma in the pet’s blood .
-However, the presence of antibody to toxoplasma does not necessarily mean that the cat’s eye problem is related to its toxoplasmosis exposure.
+Until recently, veterinarians assumed that many of the cases of uveitis were due to toxoplasmosis.
+Cats are the natural hosts of the toxoplasmosis organism and many free roaming cats have a history of exposure to toxoplasmosis due to consuming infected rodents and birds.
+We made that assumption based on antibody levels against toxoplasma in the cat’s blood.
+However the presence of antibody against toxoplasma does not necessarily mean that your cat’s eye problem is related to its toxoplasmosis exposure.
 The vast majority of cats that are exposed to toxoplasma never develop eye problems.
 Veterinarians now believe that some of those cases were probably due to bartonella.
 In one study of cats showing various forms of eye inflammation, 67.5% were positive for bartonella based on blood culture, blood PCR test, or blood serology.
 Again, results are highly dependent on the lifestyle of the group of cats you sample.

 Studies have shown that several antibiotics are successful in eliminating bartonella infections.
-Azithromycin (Zithromax®) is also effective.
-Azithromycin is currently the veterinary drug of choice because it will also kill mycoplasma which are another common cause of eye inflammation in cats.
+Azithromycin (Zithromax®) is effective.
+Currently azithromycin is probably the veterinary drug of choice because it also kills mycoplasma which are another common cause of eye inflammation in cats.

-Rifampin® (Rifampicin, etc.), an antibiotic often used to treat human tuberculosis, is also effective in treating bartonella when it affects the eyes of humans.
+Rifampicin, (Rifampin® etc.), an antibiotic often used to treat human tuberculosis.
+It is also effective in treating bartonella when it affects the eyes of humans.
 It is usually administered in combination with other antibiotics.
 I have no experience giving it to cats.

-While a cat is being treated, corticosteroid and atropine-containing, eye drops are often given to inhibit scaring and pathological changes to the structures of the cat’s eye.
-Non-medicated eye drops also help correct dry eye, which occasionally occurs, with azithromycin administration.
-When treatment is successful, antibody levels to Bartonella should begin to decrease in six month.
-PCR tests for the organism’s presence should decrease sooner.
+While your cat is being treated, corticosteroid and/or atropine-containing eye drops are often given to inhibit scaring and pathological changes to the structures of your cat’s eye.
+Non-medicated eye drops also help correct the dry eye which occasionally occurs when azithromycin antibiotic is given.
+When the treatment is successful, your cat’s blood antibody levels to bartonella should begin to decrease in about 3-5 month.
+PCR tests for the organism’s presence should decrease even sooner.